 The Rupia india is the currency of India.
 Our currency rankings show that the most popular Rupia india exchange rate is the INR to USD rate.
 The currency code for Rupias is INR, and the currency symbol is ₹.
 Below, you'll find Rupia india rates and a currency converter.
-You can also subscribe to our currency newsletters with daily rates and analysis, read the Xe Currency Blog, or take INR rates on the go with our Xe Currency Apps and website.

 The central bank in India is called the Reserve Bank of India.
 The INR is a managed float, allowing the market to determine the exchange rate.
 As such, intervention is used only to maintain low volatility in exchange rates.